An Algorithm for constructing Hjelmslev planes: The Objects Required for the Construction

 \begin{defi}\cite[VII.2.11]{CRC} A \emph{finite affine plane} is a set of points and lines such that \begin{itemize} \item any two distinct points are incident with exactly one line. \item for any point $P$ not on line $l$ there is exactly one line through $P$ that is parallel (has no points in common) with $l$. \item there exist three points not on a common line. \end{itemize} \end{defi}

 An affine plane of order $m$ has $m$ points on a line, $m+1$ lines through each point, $m^2$ points and $m^2+m$ lines.
 An affine plane can be obtained from a projective plane by removing one line and all the points on that line.
-An affine plane of order $m$ may be represented as a $2-(m^2,m,1)$ block design \cite[Defi 2.9]{BJL93}.
-An affine plane of order $m$ has a parallelism, each $\parallel$-class contains $m$ lines.
+An affine plane of order $m$ may be represented as a $2-(m^2,m,1)$ block design \cite[Defi 2.9]{BJL99}.
+An affine plane of order $m$ may be partitioned into $\parallel$-classes, with each $\parallel$-class containing $m$ lines.

 $\parallel$-classes $S$ and $T$ are orthogonal if each line of $S$ has exactly one element in common with each line of $T$.
 An affine plane of order $m$ has $m+1$ mutually orthogonal $\parallel$-classes.